Lattesnow/ChIPSP/README.md

 ## Citation

-If you use `ChIP_SP` in your research, please cite the associated manuscript describing the ChIP-SP method.
+If you use `ChIPSP` in your research, please cite the associated manuscript describing the ChIPSP method.
 Citation details will be added once available.

 ## Contact